The green card through marriage process explained

 - Canadian Citizens are not required to show proof of legal entry.

-An Overview of the Process:
+An overview of the marriage green card Process:

 Once the marriage has taken place, the couple files the following with USCIS: